scanner-research/tv-news-ingest-pipeline/README.md

 ### Run an Individual Script

 If you want to run any of the pipeline components as individual scripts, use the `-s, --script` option.
-For instance, if you want to run just the scanner component,
+For instance, if you want to run just the face component,

-run `python3 pipeline.py batch.txt output_dir --script=scanner_component`,
+run `python3 pipeline.py batch.txt output_dir --script=face_component`,

 or if you want to run just the gender classification,